gmoyez/jsClassGomez/025-creating-table-w-code/README.md

 ## How would we render the tr (table rows)

 I would say in the same area as similar to "renderTable" but like renderTr or something in order to get the rows.

+## Information on table doesnt line up

+Probably rearrange order so that the information matches the headings on the table.